 - Sweetener – I used erythritol in this keto banana bread recipe, but you can use stevia, monk fruit, or your favorite sweetener.

-- Banana Extract – This is the critical component in our keto banana recipe.
+- Banana Extract – This is the critical component of our keto banana recipe.
 You won’t tell our banana bread isn’t made with real bananas since it has an authentic banana flavor without the sugar or carbohydrates.
-Choosing a high-quality natural banana extract is important since some banana imitations extracts tend to taste artificial.
+Choosing a high-quality natural banana extract is important since some banana imitation extracts tend to taste artificial.

 - Heavy Cream – makes the bread taste super creamy.
 It can easily be replaced with coconut cream if you want to make paleo banana bread.